Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning

-To address the above challenges, we first formulate a multi-objective optimization problem, and propose a generative artificial intelligence (GenAI)-enabled DRL algorithm.
+To address the above challenges, we propose a novel generative artificial intelligence (GenAI)-enabled DRL algorithm.
 To the best of our knowledge, no existing work simultaneously optimizes communication, sensing, and energy efficiency performance in the movable low-altitude IRS-assisted ISAC system.
 The main contributions of this paper are outlined as follows:

-\begin{itemize} \item \textbf{Low-altitude IRS-assisted ISAC System}: A low-altitude IRS-assisted ISAC system is explored, where a dual-functional base station (BS) equipped with multiple antennas simultaneously communicates with multiple users and provides sensing services to an occluded target via beamforming.
+\begin{itemize} \item \textbf{Low-altitude IRS-assisted ISAC System}: A low-altitude IRS-assisted ISAC system is explored, where a dual-functional base station (BS) equipped with multiple antennas simultaneously communicates with multiple users and provides sensing services to an occluded target.
 Moreover, to mitigate the impact of obstacles on the sensing performance of the BS, the IRS is mounted on a UAV to form a low-altitude IRS.
-Compared with fixed IRS installations, low-altitude IRS offers greater spatial flexibility, enabling the dynamic establishment of virtual LoS links in response to environment changes, thereby significantly improving the channel quality of the system.
+Compared with fixed IRS installations, low-altitude IRS offers greater spatial flexibility, enabling the dynamic establishment of virtual line-of-sight (LoS) links in response to environment changes, thereby significantly improving the channel quality of the system.